samuelbrwn/samuelbrwn/README.md

 - Hi, I’m Samuel Brown
 - I’m studying pure maths and electrical engineering.

-- I’m currently learning python.
+- I’m currently building arduino projects and finishing my degree!

 <!---
 samuelbrwn/samuelbrwn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.